quixio/quix-docs/docs/get-started/what-is-quix.md

     2:21 I can look at the table view, which shows me the CPU load and table format in real time.
 Or I can look at the messages view where I can see individual messages such as stream metadata message or the actual inbound data.

-    2:41 If I click here, you can see the message Jason.
+    2:41 If I click here, you can see the message JSON.
 Okay, that's it for this short video.
 Thanks very much for watching and see you in the next video.

 ## Next steps